2wce/2wce/README.md

 I’m a Fullstack JS developer and part-time writer.
 I currently work as a Senior FullStack Engineer at SovTech.

 - 📱  I’m currently working on a Fantasy Premier League App, tutorials from DesignCode and private projects for SovTech 😊.
-- 🤓 I’m currently learning SwiftUI & React Native.
+- 🤓 I’m currently learning Swift & React Native.
 - 💬  Ask me about JS development, Typescript, NodeJS, AWS.
 - 📫  How to reach me: kudamupeni@gmail.com or Twitter [@real_kuda](https://twitter.com/real_kuda)
 - 🏏  Fun fact: I love cricket and I hope to one day join an action cricket club!